hereitag/c_exercise/README.md

 # c_exercise
 c programming exercise code

-algorithms that are not so straight.
+algorithms that are not intuitive.